TheDude957/Soen341/README.md

 # TESTS

+Acceptance tests:

-You can access the most up to date acceptance tests written for our application [here](https://github.com/TheDude957/team_name-soen341project2022/wiki/Acceptance-Testing).
+You can access the most up to date acceptance tests written for our application [here](https://github.com/TheDude957/team_name-soen341project2022/wiki/Acceptance-Tests-Sprint-3).

+Run our client-side tests using [Playwrigt Inspector](https://playwright.dev/docs/inspector):

+1- In your terminal, write the command "npm i -D @playwright/test" to install the test runner.
+This step only needs to be executed once, for installation purposes.

+2- Start the web application by writing the command "npm start".

+3- Open a new terminal (without terminating the one previously opened) and write the command "npx playwright test" to run all the front end tests created in this project.

 # TEAM MEMBERS